 Common Mistakes in High-Asset Divorce

 Many of the most common mistakes people make during high-net worth divorces revolve around unfamiliarity with the process (and that’s another reason to work with an experienced attorney).
+Some of the most common high-asset divorce mistakes we see include:

 High-Asset Divorce Mistake #1: Not Properly Valuing Businesses and Other Interests